 Convert ext/mysql to MySQLi how-to.
 This post will show you how to convert your old PHP mysql extension functions to PHP MySQLi extension.
 Migrating away from ext/mysql to MySQLi – or PHP Data Object (PDO) – is important, because the ext/mysql functions are deprecated as of PHP 5.5.0.
 If you do not update your PHP code, your website will fail soon!

-How to restore, or recover, an accidentally deleted OX context.
-If you’ve accidentally deleted an Open-Xchange context (contextid), then that is bad… Here is how to recover a deleted OX context and filestore… Assuming you make backups of course.
+How-to restore, or recover, an accidentally deleted OX context.
+If you’ve accidentally deleted an Open-Xchange context (contextid), then that is bad… Here is how to recover a deleted OX context and filestore… Assuming you make Open-Xchange backups of course.

 Why MySQL indices are so important?
 At Vevida, we like to help our customers as much as possible.
 Even with optimizing a MySQL database when they don’t ask for it, or when a customer doesn’t know performance can be improved.
 For example by adding an index because we spotted a slow query in our slow-query log.

-query_cache to prevent fragmentation of free query cache memory space.
-Clear -or refresh- MySQL cache unattended using a cronjob and on the
+How to flush MySQL query_cache, to prevent fragmentation of free query cache memory space?
+Here is a how to for clearing MySQL’s cache unattended using a cronjob, and manually on the mysql shell.